-Equity – that’s an accounting speak for your handmade business term used by CPA’s, tax professionals, and business advisors for how much your business is worth.
+Equity – that’s an accounting speak for your handmade business term used by CPA’s, tax professionals, and business advisors for the ownership in a company or business – expressed in a dollar amount.
 That’s why Equity are the third section of your Chart of Accounts and your Balance Sheet report.

 What the heck is Equity?

 Equity is a tricky little devil and isn’t entirely straightforward (imagine that!).
 Depending on the type of business entity that you have (sole proprietor, LLC, Partnership, Corporation) the equity accounts will have slightly different names – which is also confusing.
 For the purpose of this article I’m going to use a Sole Proprietor business entity.
 Talk to your CPA, tax professional, or business advisor for additional help.

 Basically, equity means the ownership in a company or business and it’s worth.

 What are Equity accounts in a handmade business and how are they numbered?

 If you read the blog post Chart of Accounts-Accounting Speak Your Handmade Business, you’ll remember that I said Equity accounts are numbered between 30000 and 39999.

 When you first start(ed) your handmade business, you most likely used your own money to do so – most of us do.
 That initial money is often referred to as “Start up money” but in accounting terms it’s called an Owner Investment and is they way that you begin building the equity in your business.
 You need to keep track of the money that you put into your business.